Being the tale of how Omniglot came into being, what my work on it involves, and how I make a living from it.

 In 2003 I discovered that I could get a commission on sales if I put Amazon affliate links on my site, so I set up a book store containing language learning materials and related books.
 Then I signed up for various other affiliate programs and for Google Adsense, and advertisers started approaching me asking to place paid links on the site.
 I also get many link exchange requests, and if they are from a commerical organisation that offers language-related products or services, I try to persuade them to pay for links.
 I haven't actively sought advertising, or spent anything on marketing, apart from printing and distributing business cards.
 Income from Omniglot started to trickle in at first, and gradually increased as more and more people discovered the site.

-I'd been thinking about alternatives for quite a while and had considered joining a circus, or training as a teacher or as a speech and language therapist.
-It was the latter path that appealed to me most, and I worked out that I could do an MA in linguistics first, then do an MSc Speech and Language Therapy.
-I chose Bangor to study linguistics because the course sounded interesting, because the cost of living is quite a bit lower than in Brighton, and because I wanted to be in a Welsh-speaking environment - after many years of intending to learn Welsh, I'd finally got round to it while in Brighton.
+I'd been thinking about alternative careers for a while, and had considered training as a teacher, or a speech and language therapist, doing courses in languages and/or traditional music, or even joining a circus.
+I decided to become a speech and language therapist, and worked out that I could do an MA in linguistics first, then do an MSc Speech and Language Therapy.
+I chose to study linguistics at Bangor University because the course sounded interesting, because the cost of living is quite a bit lower than in Brighton, and because I wanted to be in a Welsh-speaking environment - after many years of intending to learn Welsh, I'd finally got round to it while in Brighton.
 Before leaving Brighton I had Omniglot registered as a company (Omniglot Ltd), to make things official, and found an accountant.

 I enjoyed my time as a student and studied some interesting and useful things, including phonetics and phonology, pragmatics and semantics, sociolinguistics and language disorders.
 For my dissertation I wrote about the decline and revival of Manx Gaelic, and compared it to other endangered/revived languages, such as Cornish, Irish, Basque, Maori and Native American languages.
 This also inspired me to learn more Manx and to make regular visits to the Isle of Man.
 While studying I kept Omniglot going, though didn't always have as much time as I would have liked to work on it.

-After finishing my MA I realized that I was making a good living from Omniglot and didn't need a 'proper' job.
+By the time I finished my MA I was making a good living from Omniglot and didn't need a 'proper' job.
 So I decided to stay in Bangor and have been there ever since.
-My income currently comes from the adverts on Omniglot, together with affiliate commissions and occasional donations.
-Some adverts, such as Google Adsense ones, pay me a small amount for every click, some pay commission on sales generated, and some pay a fixed amount every month, so my income depends to some extent on the number of people visiting the site.
+My income currently comes mostly from adverts on my site, and from occasional donations.

-It's a bit of a mystery to me.
-It has built up from nothing to about 50,000 (unique) visitors a day since the site first appeared in 1998.
-It reached 100,000 a month in 2004, and since March 2011 it has been over a million every month.
-After I launched the site I registered it with all major search engines, and I make sure pages have relevant meta tags (title, description, etc).
+Visitor numbers have built up organically over many years.
+They reached 100,000 a month in 2004.
+Since March 2011 they have been over a million a month, and since October 2015 they have been over 2 milllion most months, although they dropped a bit in 2017.
+After launching the site I registered it with all major search engines, and I make sure pages have relevant meta tags (title, description, etc).
 Apart from that, my main marketing 'strategy' is telling people I meet about the site and handing out business cards.
+People can also find out about the site via various offshoots of Omniglot (see below).
 I do my best to keep the site up-to-date and make regular corrections and improvements, and add new pages every week.

-Friends sometimes ask me for advice on setting up websites and web-based businesses, and on how to monetize existing websites.
+Friends sometimes ask me for advice on learning languages, setting up websites and web-based businesses, and on how to monetize existing websites.
 I do my best to help them.

 Offshoots of Omniglot include: